 Revision of the standards EN ISO 13849 and IEC 62061

-Both standards had to be updated to keep representing the "state of the art".
+Both standards need to be updated to continue to represent the "state of the art".
 The latest edition of IEC 62061 was published on 19 February 2021.
-The rework on ISO 13849-1 is still ongoing and is likely to be finished early 2022.The impetus to revise both standards stemmed not just from the routine revision and upgrade to the state of the art, but also from the many discussions that took place during the failed attempt to unify the two standards into IEC/ISO 17305.
+The impetus to revise both standards stemmed not just from the routine revision and upgrade to the state of the art, but also from the many discussions that took place during the failed attempt to unify the two standards within IEC/ISO 17305.

-- require a clear description of the safety requirements specifications including information such as
+- Require a clear description of the safety requirements specifications, including information such as

-- the operating modes during which the function is active (always, only during maintenance, etc.)
+- The operating modes during which the function is active (always, only during maintenance, etc.)

-- how to monitor safety functions
+- How to monitor safety functions

-- when and how to test the safety function
+- When and how to test the safety function

-- the associated fault reaction
+- The associated fault reaction

-- changed their methodology on how to define the required safety level (PL or SIL)
+- Changed their methodology on how to define the required safety level (PL or SIL)

-- changed requirements with respect to the application software in line with the complexity and programming language selected
+- Changed requirements with respect to the application software, in line with the complexity and programming language selected

 Existing safety concepts must be closely scrutinised